nhsuk/nhsuk-frontend/docs/contributing/testing.md

 ## Browser support

+'Compliant' means that components should look and function as they were designed to do in other modern browsers.

+'Functional' means that components may not look exactly as they were designed but must still function properly and be usable without any errors.

 | Operating system | Browser                                | Support     |
 |----------------- |----------------------------------------|-------------|
 | Windows          | Internet Explorer 8-10                 | functional  |